 - Two companies who promptly self-reported bribes paid to Chinese officials by foreign subsidiaries, cooperated extensively with the ensuing SEC investigations, and took swift remedial measures

 - Insider trading in shares of e-commerce company

 - FCPA violations involving bribes to Argentinian government officials

-- Misstatements concerning mortgage exposure by executives at Fannie Mae and Freddie Mac
+- Misstatements concerning mortgage exposure at Fannie Mae and Freddie Mac

 - Financial fraud at children's clothing marketer